 This course will be graded on a Pass or Fail basis.
 Attendance is required.
-To receive a passing grade; students are expected to attend three of the four journal club meetings each semester and participate in class discussion.
-[Note that students will not complete Assignment 1 in every semester- they must present at least 1 times during their MS degree program.]
+To receive a passing grade; students are expected to attend three of the four journal club meetings each semester; participate in class discussion; and complete required assignments.
+[Note that students will not complete Assignment 1 in every semester- they must present at least 2 times during their doctoral degree program.]